 Best early Prime Day 2023 deals this weekend — including Apple AirPods for just $99

-Prime Day is right around the corner, slated to officially happen on Tuesday, July 11 and Wednesday, July 12.
-OK, you probably already knew that, but did you know this?
-There are already special early Prime Day deals!
+Prime Day is two days away, slated to officially happen on Tuesday, July 11 and Wednesday, July 12.
+OK, you probably already knew that, but you might not know that Amazon is already rolling out special early Prime Day deals!
 Prime members can currently score jaw-dropping sales on select items, including smart TVs, fan-favorite air fryers, laptops and more.
-While Prime Day is the best time to get your hands on Black Friday-level deals well before November and the holiday gift rush, these early deals give you the chance to get in the game even sooner.
+Prime Day is the best time to get your hands on Black Friday-level deals well before the holiday rush.

 Yankee Candle Sage & Citrus Scented, Classic 22oz Large Jar Single Wick Candle$14$31Save $17